thiagolocatelli/parse4j/README.md

 });
 ```

-Conversely, to get objects where a key does not match the value of a key in a set of objects resulting from another query, use whereDoesNotMatchKeyInQuery.
+Conversely, to get objects where a key does not match the value of a key in a set of objects resulting from another query, use **whereDoesNotMatchKeyInQuery**.
 For example, to find users whose hometown teams have losing records:

 ```Java
 ParseQuery<ParseUser> losingUserQuery = ParseUser.getQuery();